MichalTKwiecien/Layoutable/README.md

 }
 ```

-### Detecting if view can be used with AutoLayout
+### Detecting if view can be used with Auto Layout
-For all of the views that you want to use with AutoLayout you have to type
+For all of the views that you want to use with Auto Layout you have to type
 `translatesAutoresizingMaskIntoConstraints = false`.
 It's very easy to forget and have a lot of conflicts after running your app.
 Layoutable checks for this situation and informs you how to fix it.